OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

       i.
 GenerateSkipTokenValue – requires the EDM model, the results as IQuerable and OrderbyQueryOption.

       ii.
 ApplyTo -  applies the LINQ expression for $skiptoken.

+      iii.
+ParseSkipTokenValue - Populates the dictionary of property-value pairs on the class

  For developers having non-linq data sources, they can generate the skiptoken value using the new class and use this class in their own implementation of the filtering that ApplyTo does.